contains the active ingredient capecitabine

 How long to take it

-The duration of treatment with Capecitabine-DRLA varies, d
+The duration of treatment with Capecitabine-DRLA varies, depending on the na

 ture of your illness and your individual response to the treatment.